z2trillion/fine-scale-mutation-spectrum/README.md

 # Visualizing the footprints of mutation spectrum evolution
-These instructions are adapted from Kelley Harris' talk on ??? at ???.
+These are the lecture notes from Kelley Harris' talk on X at the Y workshop in Z.

 ## Background
 In today’s lecture, you learned that the mutational process is not completely